RatebSwais/Linux-system-monitoring-tool/README.md

 # Pymon, the python monitor
-Built using python and flask
+A simple monitoring tool built using python and the Flask web framework.